DanLawal/Earlynodes/README.md

 # Earlynodes
-This is the early stagee of my nodes on github.
+This is the early stage of my nodes on github.